ariviegea/stupid-hackathon-2020/README.md

 In order to use the project do:
 1. Download the repo.
-2. Run 'npm install' to install the node modules.
+2. Run 'npm install' to install node modules.
 3. Run 'npm run start', to run the project.
 3. Open the project in the broswer (preferably chrome) on http://localhost:3000.